daftmaple/lazybum/README.md

 1. Copy `config.json.example` to `config.json`
 2. Create your app in Twitch developer dashboard
 3. Get client id and client secret.
+[I've made a simple express app for this](https://github.com/daftmaple/twitch-oauth-token).
 Store it in `config.json` and prefill it in these fields:

 ```json
 {